iPeer Instructor Guide

 1. Log in to your Canvas course and click People in the Course Navigation.

-2. Click the +Group Set blue button in the upper right side of the screen.
+2. Click +Group Set in the upper right side of the screen.

-3. Enter a name and pick how you want to structure the groups, then click Save.
+3. Enter a name for the group set and choose how you would like to structure the groups, then click Save.

-4. Adjust the students in the groups, as needed.
+• Adjust the distribution of students in the groups as needed.

-7. Within the "Canvas" box, click Import Groups From Canvas.
+6. Within the "Canvas" box, click Import Groups from Canvas.

 Set up groups in iPeer